 The overarching result, said Wender, is that "the mRNA molecule gets released on time, virtually all the time."
 In other words, the CARTs let go of it in the right place and in good condition, and that's the recipe for the successful delivery of any to-be medicine or vaccine.

 Broken down, CARTs' pieces are nontoxic, as are intact CARTs.
-Intact, CARTs are non-immunogenic, meaning you actually have to add immune-stimulating enhancements to rev up the immune response.
+In fact, CARTs are non-immunogenic, meaning you actually have to add immune-stimulating enhancements to rev up the immune response.

 Waymouth suggests the inert nature of CARTs makes them potentially tunable.
 "This might allow us to dial in the particular immune response we want to induce," he said.
 "Keeping it immunologically inert," he added, "would prevent multiple injections over time from triggering an unwanted inflammatory response."